 A small village located within Kosciuszko National Park, Smiggin Holes is perched 1,680 metres above sea level.
 Located within a protected snow bowl, it is one of four villages within the Perisher Ski Resort, which is the largest ski resort in the Southern Hemisphere.

 Bushwalking and hiking is a popular activity in the warmer months.
-For panoramic views of Guthega and Blue Cow, check out the Mount Piper Trail; it’s a snowshoe trail during snow season but it’s also a nice, easy walk out of season.
-The track is round 5 km long and takes less than three hours to complete.
+The Mount Piper Trail has a snowshoe trail during snow season but it’s also a nice, easy walk out of season.
+The track is about 5 km long and takes less than three hours to complete.

 For a shorter walk, try the 3km Aqueduct Hut Trail, or for a more challenging journey, the 14km Pipers Creek Trail.
 There are also guided bushwalks which pass through the area.